corbado/example-passkeys-sveltekit/docs/Building a SvelteKit Demo Page with Web Component and Passkey Login using Corbado.com.md

-# Building a SvelteKit Demo Page with Web Component and Passkey Login using Corbado.com

-In this blog post, we'll be walking through the process of building a demo page for [corbado.com](https://corbado.com/) using SvelteKit.
+In this blog post, we'll be walking through the process of building a demo page for [passkeys.eu](https://passkeys.eu/) using SvelteKit.
 We'll cover how to create a reusable web component and implement passkey login functionality for a seamless user experience.
-This tutorial assumes basic familiarity with SvelteKit, HTML, CSS and Javascript.
+This tutorial assumes basic familiarity with SvelteKit, HTML, CSS and JavaScript.
 Let's dive in!

-## Setting up the SvelteKit project
+# Setting up the SvelteKit project

 We'll follow along by cloning our [demo repository](https://github.com/corbado/passkeys-demo) with the finished code, but in case you are interested in how you'd set up the skeleton of the project, check out the next 2 sections.
-Otherwise, you can skip them.
+Otherwise, you can skip them and continue from [repository structure](#repository-structure).

 We will be using [Flowbite](https://flowbite-svelte.com/pages/getting-started), which is a component library based on [TailwindCSS](https://tailwindcss.com) to quickly build a responsive and aesthetic UI.
 Let's start out by installing SvelteKit.
 We are going to use [pnpm](https://pnpm.io) instead of `npm`, as `pnpm` is faster by using symlinks to reuse existing dependencies.
 To install `pnpm`, run: